Cjaker/zerobot-docs/docs/lua_scripting/functions/engine.md

 -- @return (string) - The path to default scripts directory. function Engine.getScriptsDirectory()

+--- Switches the profile of healing by index.
+--- This function is a wrapper around the external function engineHealingSwitchProfile.
+--- @param profileIndex (number) - The index of the profile to switch to (from 0 to 9). function Engine.healingSwitchProfile(profileIndex)

+--- Gets the current profile index selected on healing.
+--- This function is a wrapper around the external function engineHealingGetProfile.
+--- @return (number) - The index of current selected profile. function Engine.healingGetProfile()

+--- Gets the current healing profile name.
+--- This function is a wrapper around the external function engineHealingGetProfileName.
+--- @param index (number) - The index of the profile to get the name from (from 0 to 9).
+--- @return (string) - The name of the current selected profile. function Engine.healingGetProfileName(index)

 --- Gets the last user ID.
 -- This function is useful to identify current user.
 You can use engineGetUserId directly if you need to avoid hooks.
 -- @return (string) - The last generated user ID, non-sensitive data. function Engine.getUserId()

+--- Gets the remaining time of the license.
+--- This function is a wrapper around the external function engineGetLicenseTime.
+--- To allow this function, the user should consent to share this information with the script by enabling "Allow Scripts Access License Time" on Engine tab.
+--- @return (string) - The last visible license time from ZeroBot overview tab.
+If this information is not available, it will return nil. function Engine.getLicenseTime()

 --- Enables or disables specific alarm type.
 --- @param alarmType (number) - The alarm type to enable or disable.